KenShyNoShana/StoreFront-Backend/README.md

 ## Getting Started

+1. Create the .env file and set [Enviroment variables](#enviroment-variables)
-1. Install all dependencies with `npm install`
+2. Install all dependencies with `npm install`
-2. Create the Databases and User in psql:
+3. Create the Databases and User in psql:
 ```
 CREATE USER storefront_backend_user WITH PASSWORD '123qwe';
 CREATE DATABASE storefront;